top of page

 The Gulf of Baratti

-After Populonia we'll drive north for barely another 30 minutes to Fonte di Foiano just outside the wine town of Castagneto Carducci for a tasting of their wonderful selection of award winning olive oils, followed by lunch on their Farmhouse Restaurant terrace where the chef's simple dishes are designed to showcase their oils.
+After Populonia we'll drive half an hour north to Fonte di Foiano just outside the wine town of Castagneto Carducci for a tasting of their wonderful selection of award winning olive oils, followed by lunch on their Farmhouse Restaurant terrace where the chef's simple dishes are designed to showcase their oils.
 Elena will be on hand to provide further olive oil tuition at lunch.

 Castagneto Carducci